09 Aug Discovering an Autistic Self

 This is a follow-up from my previous post, “Discovering Autism”.
 It continues the discussion around how I gradually came to the realisation I might be autistic.
 Then it provides some more general information that might help others who are on a similar pathway.

 I’ve talked about how I first discovered and learnt more about autism as a concept in general.
 But why did I think that I might be autistic in the first place?
 If there’s one big thing that triggered the whole process for me it’s my sensitivity to noises.
 This is what I initially went to the GP about and it’s definitely what gave me the impetus to start talking about autism-related issues to professionals.
 Moving to a noisier environment than I was used to, I became increasingly sensitive to the certain types of noises I was being exposed to (namely traffic), leading me to become stressed and even more sensitive in a vicious downward spiral.
 After doing some research online, I came across the concept of sensory sensitivities and sensory processing disorder.
 I learnt how common sound sensitivity is in autism, including some of the very sounds I find particularly bothersome.
-I also became more aware of other sensory issues besides auditory ones – sensitivities that I clearly have but had never really thought were a thing.
-They just seemed normal to me and I’d assumed most people perceived things in a similar way, because why wouldn’t you!
-In short, it didn’t take long for me to come to the realisation that sensory issues are actually a core part of autism.
+I also became more aware of other sensory issues besides auditory ones – sensitivities that I clearly have but had never really thought of as a thing.
+They just seemed normal to me and I’d assumed most people perceived things in a broadly similar way.
+After that, it didn’t take me long to come to the realisation that sensory issues are actually a core part of autism.
 Beforehand, I’d only really thought of autism as posing social communication difficulties.
 So when these two apparently disparate strands came together, I was quite amazed and convinced I must be onto something.

-You might be wondering how I felt at this point?
-Well, that’s quite a hard question to answer… It deals with emotional issues which, like lots of other autistic people, I find hard to untangle and identify for myself, let alone start to articulate to other people (although writing things down is a definite help).
+You might be wondering how I felt at this point.
+That’s quite a hard question to answer… It deals with emotions which, like lots of autistic people, I find hard to untangle and identify for myself, let alone start to articulate to other people (although writing things down is a definite help).
 I will do a dedicated post later on in this series about making sense of emotions post-diagnosis.
 As for how I felt after discovering I was probably autistic, but before getting a diagnosis or even starting down the official pathway… I felt mainly very excited and grateful at having found a potential explanation.
 Very intrigued to learn more about autism.
-Validated and comforted to realise there are lots of other out there like me.
+Validated and comforted to realise there were lots of other out there like me.
 At the same time I had quite a lot of apprehension, uncertainty and doubt about the whole thing and where it might lead.

 If you’re interested, you can learn more about the backstory leading up to my own autism discovery/diagnosis over on the About page.